HomeDing/homeding.github.io/boards/esp32/ttgo-t-display.md

 ## Arduino Board Configuration

-The ESP32 Dev Module (esp32) can be used with the following settings:
+The board can be used with the following Arduino settings:

+* Package: esp32 by Espressif
+* Board: ESP32 Dev Module

 * JTAG Adapter: Disbled
 * PSRAM: Disbled